dcmouyard/recipes/coq-au-vin.md

 1. Bring all but 1 tablespoon wine (reserve for later use), broth, parsley sprigs, thyme, and bay to simmer in large saucepan over medium-high heat.
 Cook until reduced to 3 cups, about 25 minutes.
 Discard herbs.

 2. Meanwhile, cook bacon in large Dutch oven over medium heat until browned, 7 to 8 minutes.
 Using slotted spoon, transfer bacon to paper-towel-lined plate.
-Reserve 2 tablespoons fat in small bowl; discard remaining fat.
+Reserve 4 tablespoons fat in small bowl; discard remaining fat.

 3. Lightly season chicken with salt and pepper.
-Heat 1 tablespoon reserved bacon fat in Dutch oven over medium-high heat until just smoking.
+Heat 2 tablespoons reserved bacon fat in Dutch oven over medium-high heat until just smoking.
 Add half of chicken in single layer and cook until lightly browned, about 2 minutes per side.
-Transfer to plate and repeat with remaining chicken and 1 tablespoon bacon fat.
+Transfer to plate and repeat with remaining chicken and 2 tablespoons bacon fat.

 4. Melt 3 tablespoons butter in now-empty Dutch oven over medium-high heat.
 When foaming subsides, add pearl onions and mushrooms; cook, stirring occasionally, until lightly browned, 5 to 8 minutes.